Pages created and updated by

 Current Sources

-- For any of the previous discussed voltage sources,
+- For each of the previous discussed voltage sources,

-there exist the exact source except that they produce
+there exists the exact same source except that it produces

 current.
 There is one thing that should be mentioned;